eugenp/tutorials/spring-5-reactive/README.md

 ## Spring 5 Reactive Project

-This module contains articles regarding reactive programming in Spring 5
+This module contains articles about Spring 5 reactive programming.
+More articles [can be found here]("/spring-5-reactive-2")

 ### The Course
 The "REST With Spring" Classes: http://bit.ly/restwithspring